pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- Add repeatNewPassword field and check it is same as newPassword
 - postHooks should give entity as param and fetch it when needed
 - for number, must specify isInt or isFloat
 - addtofavoritesalesitems, cannot add own salesitem, must add followeduser's salesitem